Nuclear Facility Operator

 What do I need to consider?

-You will be working shift patterns which can involve working weekends and at times unsociable hours.
+You may be required to work shift patterns in support of your learning, which can involve working weekends and/or unsociable hours.

 Where will my training be delivered?